6 tips to improve company culture

 Recognition of achievements

-• Public Recognition: Highlight employee successes in company-wide meetings, corporate newsletters, or on bulletin boards.
+• Public recognition: Highlighting employee successes in company-wide meetings, newsletters, or shared communication channels.

 Informal communication